 Where: Various locations

 In between Christmas shopping in Toronto’s ritzy Yorkville neighbourhood, discover this year’s twinkling display of colourful lights for their seasonal Holiday Magic event.
-Running all November and December, see new one-of-a-kind displays and festive lighting, including 60 benches resembling campfires that light up when in use.
+Running all November and December, you’ll be able to see new one-of-a-kind displays and festive lighting.

 Where: Village of Yorkville Park – (Cumberland St. and Bellair St.), Toronto